syafiq9326/syafiq9326/README.md

 # Hello World, I'm Syafiq.

 ## About Me
-- Tech enthusiast with a passion for fintech, AI, and full-stack development.
+- Tech enthusiast with a passion for automation and full-stack development.

   <div align="center">
     <br/>